-Let’s take a quick look at how colour vision works.
+Let’s take a quick look at how color vision works.
 As mentioned in a previous article “What is Colour Vision”, every surface of an object emits a certain number of wavelengths.
-These wavelengths of reflected light determine what colour you see.
+These wavelengths of reflected light determine what color you see.
 The light waves reflect off the object and hit the light-sensitive retina at the back of your eye.
 At the back of the eye, the light wave reaches what are known as cones.
-These cones are a type of photoreceptor.
-Not all the cones are receptive to the same colour, however, there are 3 main colour receptors, red, blue and green.
+These cones are a type of photo receptor.
+Not all the cones are receptive to the same color.
+However, there are three main color receptors, red, blue and green.

-How we see colour works the same for all living things, however, the cones are receptive to different colours for animals and insects.
-Now that we understand how it works, let’s have a closer look at animal visual acuity.
+How we see color works the same for all living things, however, the cones are receptive to different colors for animals and insects.
+Now that we understand how it works let’s have a closer look at some examples of animal visual acuity.

 Bumblebees are receptive to yellows, blues, and ultraviolet.
-This also means they are able to see the mixes of yellow and blue.
-These are not colours that the human eye is receptive to at all, this means they see wavelengths we cannot.
+Meaning they can see the mixes of yellow and blue.
+These are not colours that the human eye is susceptible to at all, meaning they see wavelengths we cannot.
 The UV information of the flower nectar helps guide them to the nectar of the flowers as flowers have patterns in the UV range that we can’t see.

-Contrary to popular belief, dogs can, in fact, see in colour, however, they possess blue, and yellow cones but not red.
-Although their vision is much blurrier than ours, they are able to pick up motion from a further distance much better than we are able to.
+Contrary to popular belief, dogs can see in colour.
+However, they possess blue, and yellow cones but not red.
+Although their vision is much blurrier than ours, they can pick up motion from a further distance much better than we can.
 Dogs are also able to see better in dimmer lighting.

 Birds have at least four types of cones: UV, blue, red, and yellow.
-There is talk that they, in fact, have even more cones.
-It’s almost impossible to imagine what birds can really see through their lenses.
+There is talk that they have even more cones.
+It’s almost impossible to imagine what birds can see through their lenses.